yzw1236/dev-forge/README.md

 ### Crontab Generator/Validator
 - Select a common template or enter a custom crontab expression.
-- Click "校验/解释" to validate and explain the expression.
+- Click "Validate/Explain" to validate and explain the expression.
 - One-click copy and error feedback.

 ### Data Structure Converter
 - Paste JSON, YAML, or XML; format is auto-detected.
-- Select output format (JSON/YAML/XML) and click "转换".
+- Select output format (JSON/YAML/XML) and click "Convert".
 - One-click copy for the result, with error feedback.

 ### Image to Base64